dhiaaziz/algorithms-collection-js-ts/readme.md

 - ...

-The algorithm will be explained on "readme.md" file in each folder.
+The algorithms will be explained on "readme.md" file in each folder.

 The demo: https://demo.dhiaaziz.com/algorithms